From ideation to optimization, these steps will help you create a solid process for quality content marketing.

 Your content plan should include reminders for optimizing older content as well — ensuring all links are still active, the information is up-to-date, and any new developments are included.
 When you start to see patterns emerge that show what’s working and what’s not, you can optimize accordingly.

-Content marketing is a great avenue for showing your audience that your business knows how to leverage experts and wants to help them learn more.
+Quality content marketing is a great avenue for showing your audience that your business knows how to leverage experts and wants to help them learn more.

 By following these 11 steps, you can build up a top-notch resource library that positions your company as a leader among your competition.